tonaye-aye/tashleynotes/README.md

-# Full-stack not taking app
+# Full-stack note taking app

 A simple not taking app that allows you to write notes to a database and also delete notes.